 Types of PCB Panelization:The four types of PCB Panelization include:

-- In order panelization, a single PCB design is replicated all over the PCB Panel.
+- To order panelization, a single PCB design is replicated all over the PCB Panel.

 - This is the most common type of Panelization used in manufacturing industries.